KumariRashmi/pokemon-app/README.md

 C:\Users\Documents\Pokemon-application

-and run the command npm start the project will start in http://localhost:1234 open the URL in browser to run the application.
+and run the command npm install to install nodeModules to run the project , then do npm start  the project will start in http://localhost:1234 open the URL in browser to run the application.

 To run the unit test::